 Besides offering the bulletin, the ushers will be happy to assist you in finding seating, showing the location of the restrooms, and answer any other questions you might have.

 Members and visitors may sit anywhere they prefer.
 Worship is conducted similar to many mainline Christian churches.
 There will be music, singing, scripture reading(s), and a sermon/message.
 At times the congregation is asked to stand, but individuals may remain seated if they prefer.
 Hymns are listed in the bulletin and on the projector screens.
 We use two hymnals, a red one (The Chalice Hymnal) and a purple one (the Chalice Praise hymnal) which is indicated in the bulletin as "CP."
 The words for the songs are projected on the screens, so reading from the hymnals is optional.
 Here are the components of a typical worship service:

 Prelude: During this time music is played, which allows individuals to prepare themselves mentally and spiritually for worship.
 Children will light candles to represent God's presence with us.

 Call to worship: A reader reads a passage or two that reminds us of scripture and the day's topic, with responses from the congregation.
 The words are in the bulletin and projected on the screens.
 This marks the beginning of worship and helps get the congregation in the frame of mind for worship.

 Singing: The Disciple Singers lead us in singing for worship.
 Enjoy the many instruments and the variety of old and new songs during worship.

 Sermon: The pastor, or sometimes a designated person, reflects on the scripture readings to help us understand and relate the messages to our daily lives.

 Offering: Offering plates are passed among the congregation to receive freewill offerings and to collect the blue attendance cards.
 Many members pledge an amount annually and provide their offering in other ways (such as electronically), but some choose to provide their offering during this time.
-The offering is used to pay the bills needed to run the church and to fund our many missions.
+The offering that is collected is used to support the many ministries that happen at and through First Christian Church.